 As we mentioned earlier, Algorand does not have forking so transactions are final as soon as they are confirmed in a block.
 A throughput of 6,000 TPS then actually means 6,000 finalized transactions per second.

 Algorand makes it easy to tokenize, transfer, and program conditions on any instrument of value.
-Create fungible tokens, NFTs, and security tokens with a single transaction (no smart contract code required).
+Create fungible and nonfungible tokens with a single transaction (no smart contract code required).
 Or program sophisticated decentralized applications (dApps) with Algorand smart contracts.

 The team & ecosystem¶